eightysteele/cartodb-gmapsv3/README.md

 </table>

-Note: If you choose a CartoDB private table you'll need to authenticate for using API methods.
+# Usage notes

-Note: If you want to show specific columns for `infowindow`, it must be a query, adding it 'WHERE cartodb_id={{feature}}', later it will be replace by the clicked cartodb_id. **cartodb_id** and **the_geom_webmercator** are REQUIRED parameters
+If you choose a CartoDB private table you'll need to [authenticate](http://developers.cartodb.com/api/authentication.html) beforehand.
+If you want to show specific columns in the info window (via the `infowindow` parameter), the columns must be in a query using `WHERE` clauses.
+Keep in mind the `cartodb_id` and `the_geom_webmercator` columns are required.

 # Example